Not a prerequisite before support begins. The foundation everything else is built on.

 Email, phone, booking link, written questions in advance.
 We adapt to how you communicate best, not the other way around.

-You will be welcomed by someone who navigates the same systems you do.
+Our team includes neurodivergent, autistic and LGBTIQA+ people.
+You will be greeted by someone who has likely navigated what you are navigating.
 That is not marketing.
 It is a structural commitment.

-Our intake process is designed in plain language, at your pace, with no NDIS jargon required.
+Our intake process is in plain language, at your pace, with no system jargon required.
 You can complete it over multiple sessions if needed.

-You can pause, step back, or end supports at any time.
-There is no minimum engagement required and no pressure to continue past your comfort.
+You can pause, step back, or stop coming at any time.
+There is no minimum engagement required and no pressure to continue past what feels okay for you.

 We follow the Australian Privacy Principles.
 You decide what is shared, with whom, and when.
-Consent is ongoing, not a one-time tick box.
+Consent is ongoing, not a one-time box to tick.

 If this sounds like the kind of support you have been looking for,